ThunderGod77/blog-blog/src/content/blog/vaccuming-in-postgres.md

 ### What is vacuuming?

 Every time we update a row in Postgres, it adds a new version of the row and marks the old version as invalid.
-Postgres doesn't physically remove a deleted row from the disk, instead, it marks it as invalid.
+Also postgres doesn't physically remove a deleted row from the disk, instead, it marks it as invalid.
 These rows continue to stay in the database until a vacuum is done.
 So vacuuming is just reclaiming this space occupied by dead rows and making it available for re-use.

 ### Why does Postgres maintain versions of its rows rather than changing the actual value on disk?

 This is primarily done to support [MVCC(multi-version concurrency control)](<https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/What-is-MVCC-How-does-Multiversion-Concurrencty-Control-work#:~:text=Multiversion%20concurrency%20control%20(MVCC)%20is,don’t%20block%20each%20other.>).
-MVCC primarily is an optimization technique to prevent excessive blocking when reading or writing a piece of data, i.e. multiple transactions can access the same data concurrently without locking each piece of data.
+MVCC primarily is an optimization technique to prevent excessive blocking when reading or writing a piece of data, i.e. multiple transactions can access the same data concurrently without locking the data.
 It allows Postgres to implement different levels of isolations when running transactions that are concurrently working on the same data.
 This implies that during the process of querying a database, every transaction is presented with a snapshot of data (referred to as a database version) from a specific moment in the past, irrespective of the current state of the underlying data.
 This safeguard ensures that the transaction does not encounter inconsistent data resulting from concurrent updates made by other transactions to the same data rows.
 Thus, it guarantees transaction isolation for each database session.

 ## Witness Every Update Unfold as New Versions: